To keep DiamondLobby free to read, this post may contain affiliate links. Learn more

 When you input your height and weight into this tool, it recommends the size of chair that you need and also recommends a specific model — probably always the newest and most expensive model, if I’m being cynical, but at least it’s a chair that you should fit into nicely.

-This is particularly useful if you’re struggling to find a gaming chair for short people, or if you’re on the heavier side.
+This is particularly useful if you’re short or on the heavier side.

 After playing around with the filters, you can see all of the types of chair that you might be interested in.